Miguelrv82/M82K-GUI-MAKER-BETA/README.md

 ### Info

-> For the time being, the repository is closed and there is also no release date, until it is decided whether it will be open source or commercial.
+> This is a copy of the original repository that contains only information.
+For the time being, the original repository is closed and there is also no release date, until it is decided whether it will be open source or commercial.

 > I have created a Discord channel for those interested who want to comment or give ideas.